-Yes, GFS is a feminist organisation in that we support and advocate for women’s rights on the ground of the equality of the sexes.
+Yes, GFS is a feminist organisation in that we support and advocate for women’s rights on the ground of the equality.

 Is GFS a Christian organisation?

-GFS was established in 1875 with close links to the Anglican Church and, for many years, worked under the patronage of the church and established branches within church settings.
+GFS was established in 1875 with close links to the Anglican Church and, for many years, worked under the patronage of the church and established groups within church settings.